-Communication Selects the communication channel between C-SPY and the J-Link debug probe.
-Choose between: USB Selects the USB connection.
-If Serial number is selected in the drop-down list, the J-Link debug probe with the specified serial number is chosen. ТСР/ІР Specify the IP address of a J-Link server.
+Selects the communication channel between C-SPY and the J-Link debug probe.
+Choose between:

+USB Selects the USB connection.
+If Serial number is selected in the drop-down list, the J-Link debug probe with the specified serial number is chosen.
+TCP/IP Specify the IP address of a J-Link server.
 The TCP/IP connection is used for connecting to a J-Link server running on a remote computer.
 IP address , specify the IP address of a J-Link probe connected to LAN.
-Auto detect, automatically scans the network for J-Link probes.
+Auto detect , automatically scans the network for J-Link probes.
 Use the dialog box to choose among the detected J-Link probes.
 Serial number , connects to the J-Link probe on the network with the serial number that you specify.
-Interface Selects the communication system.
-Choose between: on interface between the J-Link debug probe and the target JTAG (default) Uses the JTAG interface.
-SWD Uses fewer pins than JTAG.
+Selects the communication system.
+Choose between on interface between the J-Link debug probe and the target :

+JTAG (default) Uses the JTAG interface.

+SWDUses fewer pins than JTAG.
 Select SWD if you want to use the serial-wire output (SWO) communication channel.
-Note that if you select stdout/stderr via SWO on the General Options&gt;Library Configuration page, SWD is selected automatically.
-For more information about SWO settings, see SWO Trace Window Settings dialog box , page 193.
-JTAG scan chain Specifies the JTAG scan chain.
-Choose between: JTAG scan chain with multiple targets Specifies that there is more than one device on the JTAG scan chain.
+Note that if you select stdout/stderr via SWO on the General Options>Library Configuration page, SWD is selected automatically.
+For more information about SWO settings, see SWO Trace Window Settings dialog box, page 205.

+JTAG scan chain

+Specifies the JTAG scan chain.
+Choose between:

+JTAG scan chain with multiple targets Specifies that there is more than one device on the JTAG scan chain.
 TAP number Specify the TAP (Test Access Port) position of the device you want to connect to.
 The TAP numbers start from zero.
 Scan chain contains non-ARM devices Enables JTAG scan chains that mix ARM devices with other devices like, for example, FPGA.
+Preceding bits Specify the number of IR bits before the ARM device to be debugged.